 AT A GLANCE

-- Senior Anisa Jeffries is second on the team in rebounding (4.6 rpg) and leads the squad with 19 steals.
+- Senior guard Anisa Jeffries is second on the team in rebounding (4.6 rpg) and leads the squad with 19 steals.
 Jeffries has recorded a steal in eight of 10 contests, swiping 12 over her last four games.Â

 - The Lopes rank first in the conference in free throw percentage, shooting 73.4% from the charity stripe.
-Mann leads the team at 88%, followed by graduate Ale'jah Douglas (82%), and Sifa Ineza (72%) in players who have 10+ attempts.
+Mann leads the team at 88%, followed by graduate guard Ale'jah Douglas (82%)Â and freshman guard Sifa Ineza (72%) for players who have 10 or more attempts.

 - GCU has 104 offensive boards this season, 17 more than their opponents combined.
 Five players are in double figures on the offensive rebounding end, led by freshman Norah Moo and graduate Favor Ayodele with 17 each.